Skip NavigationSkip to Primary Content

 Dramatic changes have occurred in the past 10 years in the way veterinarians view vaccines and vaccination practices.
 The concepts of core and noncore vaccines, disease risk assessment, extended intervaccination intervals, and use of products that minimize vaccine-associated inflammation are currently parts of mainstream veterinary medicine.

-New Mexico State Veterinary Medical Association and the state of New Mexico adopted a 3 year rabies vaccine January 1st, 2004.
-This was done because research indicated that the rabies vaccine gave longer than 1 year of immunity and rabies vaccines were labeled for a 3 year efficacy.
+New Mexico State Veterinary Medical Association and the state of New Mexico adopted a 3-year rabies vaccine on January 1st, 2004.
+This was done because research indicated that the rabies vaccine gave longer than 1 year of immunity and rabies vaccines were labeled for a 3-year efficacy.

 Vaccines which may or may not be necessary since the diseases they prevent occur sporadically, or are more common in specific circumstances, or are new or emerging diseases.
 These vaccines can be available and can be given based on your pet’s lifestyle risk.

 In summary out vaccination philosophy at Valley Veterinary Clinic Pet Lodge & Salon is to:

 Vaccinate using a schedule that provides the best level of protection with the fewest vaccinations (antigents) per annual visit within the vaccines’ label of duration (1 or 3 year)

 Use the least reactive, non-adjuvanted vaccines available, especially for cats.

 Make sure we are seeing our patients at least annually for a thorough physical examination and test for at risk diseases given a patient’s breed, lifestyle, and medical history.